Google Ads Attribution Models: The Ultimate Guide

 Attribution models can be a tricky thing to get right, but they’re not impossible.

-An attribution model is a way to attribute conversions that occur via more than one action.
+An attribution model is a way to attribute conversions that occur via multiple actions.
 For example, When you have an e-commerce client, they want to know how many people bought things after seeing their ads on Facebook and purchased.

 How to Select An Attribution Model in Google Ads

-At the end of your campaign, you’ll need to select an attribution model.
+You’ll need to select an attribution model at the end of your campaign.
 Dynamic Search Ads are based on last-click Attribution.

 Part of the Google Ads interface is selecting an attribution model.